-The Board's objective for the Income Fund is to achieve modest returns with a low expectancy of capital loss.
-The Board seeks to do this by investing in a diversified range of income assets (cash and cash equivalents, fixed interest and mortgages).
+The objective for the Income Fund is to achieve modest returns with a low expectancy of capital loss.
+We seek to do this by investing in a diversified range of income assets (cash and cash equivalents, fixed interest and mortgages).